 This season, the models walked down the runway in what are described as "hair wraps."
 No hair is visible.
 Instead, all hair is slicked back with hair gel and tucked tight inside beautiful silk wraps made out of scarves by British milliner Stephen Jones.

-While Marc is getting rave reviews for his show as a whole, reactions have been mixed over his use of hair wraps as an accessory.
-Famous white '70s icons, such as Diana Vreeland and Angelica Houston have been known to don these headpieces as a chic accessory (the former of whom Palau cited as inspiration), but the styles Jacobs marched down the runway also felt slightly reminiscent of African headwraps and Middle Eastern turbans.
+While Jacobs is getting rave reviews for his show as a whole, reactions have been mixed over his use of hair wraps as an accessory.
+Famous white '70s icons such as Diana Vreeland and Angelica Houston have been known to don these headpieces as a chic accessory (the former of whom Palau cited as inspiration), but the styles Jacobs marched down the runway also felt slightly reminiscent of African headwraps and Middle Eastern turbans.

 Do you think these hair wraps crossing into cultural appropriation or simply paying homage to style from another decade?
 Sound off in the comments.